 As long as you learn to listen to your body and build up slowly there is no reason that anybody of any size shouldn’t enjoy the sport of running.

 I typically post three to four times a week, but this is dependant on whether I have been out for run or not…NO Running = NO BLOGGING, so you can see how this blog motivates me to get off my backside and keep moving.

-I sometimes review products and services that might be of interest to my followers but BEWARE I always give my honest no holds barred opinion, and I sometimes work more closely with brands I feel synergy with on sponsored posts or with affiliate partnerships (like Chaffree underwear for example) but I always disclose any financial incentives just to be transparent with my readers.
-To check out previous reviews search the product review category on the blog.
+I sometimes review products and services that might be of interest to my followers but BEWARE I always give my honest no holds barred opinion, and I sometimes work more closely with brands I feel synergy with on sponsored posts or with affiliate partnerships (like Chaffree underwear for example use discount code toofattorun2016 for a 10% disocunt) but I always disclose any financial incentives just to be transparent with my readers.
+Check out a list of my favourite things here